Toppedyk/student-workbook/src/reflections/wk1/quiz1.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
-Change Directory
+Change Directory. used to navigete files
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
-Make Directory
+Make Directory. used to create new folder.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
-this is the root and top level element of an html page.
+this is the root and top level element of an html page. defines the entire doculent as an html doc.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
-Hyper text markup language
+HyperText markup language
 ```

 **5.** What Does `CSS` stand for?